debops/debops/docs/defaults-configuration.rst

     {{ cryptsetup_keyfile_location + "/" + item.name + "/keyfile.raw" }}

 ``backup_header``
-  Optional.
+  Optional, string.
 Disable backing up the `LUKS`_ header to the Ansible controller for this item.
   See :ref:`cryptsetup_keyfile_location`.

 ``fstype``
-  Optional.
+  Optional, string.
 Filesystem type to create on the plaintext device mapper target.
   Defaults to :ref:`cryptsetup_fstype`.

 ``mount``
-  Optional.
+  Optional, string.
 Plaintext mount point of the filesystem.
   Defaults to:

   .. code:: jinja

     {{ cryptsetup_mountpoint_parent_directory + "/" + item.name }}

 ``mount_options``
-  Optional.
+  Optional, string.
 Mount options associated with the filesystem.
   For more details see :manpage:`mount(8)`.

 ``state``
-  Optional.
+  Optional, string.
 There are four states which can be chosen for each encrypted filesystem.
 If no state is given, the value of :ref:`cryptsetup_state` will be used which defaults to ``mounted``.

   ``mounted``
     Ensure that the encryption and filesystem layer are in place on the block device and